dipdup-io/stone-packaging/docs/pages/advanced/starknet.md

     cairo1
 ```

-Wait for the tx and you've made the verification in Starknet! :)
+Wait for the tx, and you've successfully verified the proof on Starknet! :)